Principles of Evidence-Based Practice

 These are regularly updated clinical guidelines or textbooks that integrate evidence-based information about specific clinical problems (e.g. Canadian Guidelines, UpToDate).

-Synopses of Syntheses
+Synopses of syntheses

 Synopses of syntheses summarize information found in systematic reviews (e.g. Health and Technology Assessment Database, Cochrane Summaries of Cochrane systematic reviews).